bernhardAxonIvy/doc/source/engine-guide/getting-started/debian/install.rst

 Install the Engine
 ------------------

-There is a convenient DEB package available to install the |ivy-engine|.
+There is a convenient DEB package available to install the Axon Ivy Engine.
 Use the following bash script to download and install it:

 .. code:: bash